Skip to content

 This built-in communication helps teams work together to gather information accurately.

-Plan for data distribution and integration
+How should I plan for data distribution and integration?

 Think about where form data should go after it’s collected: